NOVEMBER 2024 VOTER GUIDE

 Support & Opposition

-Urbanists and safe streets organizations like Friends of Great Highway Park and Kid Safe SF support this measure; they’re joined by elected officials like Mayor London Breed, District 4 Supervisor Joel Engardio, District 5 Supervisor Dean Preston, District 6 Supervisor Matt Dorsey, District 7 Supervisor Myrna Melgar, District 8 Supervisor Rafael Mandelman, District 9 Supervisor Hillary Ronen, District 11 Supervisor Ahsha Safaí, State Senator Scott Wiener, and Speaker Emerita Nancy Pelosi.
+Urbanists and safe streets organizations like Friends of Great Highway Park and Kid Safe SF support this measure; they’re joined by elected officials like Mayor London Breed, District 4 Supervisor Joel Engardio, District 5 Supervisor Dean Preston, District 6 Supervisor Matt Dorsey, District 7 Supervisor Myrna Melgar, District 8 Supervisor Rafael Mandelman, District 9 Supervisor Hillary Ronen, District 11 Supervisor Ahsha Safaí, State Senator Scott Wiener, Speaker Emerita Nancy Pelosi, along with San Francisco’s Democratic Party and environmental organizations like the Sierra Club and Surfrider Foundation.

-Some business organizations like the Sunset branch of the Chinatown Merchants United Association of San Francisco, elected officials like District 1 Supervisor Connie Chan, and candidates like mayoral candidates Daniel Lurie and Mark Farrell, as well as District 1 Supervisor candidate Marjan Philhour have all voiced concerns that the measure takes space away from cars that families and seniors on the west side of San Francisco rely on.
+Some business organizations like the Sunset branch of the Chinatown Merchants United Association of San Francisco, elected officials like District 1 Supervisor Connie Chan, and candidates like mayoral candidates Mark Farrell, Daniel Lurie, and Aaron Peskin, as well as District 1 Supervisor candidate Marjan Philhour have all voiced concerns that the measure takes space away from cars that families and seniors on the west side of San Francisco rely on.
+Additionally, District 7 Supervisor Matt Boschetto has set up a committee to oppose the passage of Prop K.

 Paid for by TogetherSF Action.
 Not authorized by any candidate or a committee controlled by a candidate.
 Financial disclosures are available at sfethics.org.